 Freshers’ week is the best time to make friends, as everybody is feeling the same nerves.
 Just be yourself.
-Also, another way to break the ice is a massive night out!
-Go to your student union, to start off and see where the night takes you.
+Also, another way to break the ice is a big night out.
+Go to your student union to start off and see where the night takes you.
 Just try not to embarrass yourself too much, or you’ll be forever known as the person who threw up on the bouncer and had to crawl back to halls because your heels were too high.

 Yes, budgets are boring.
 But trust us on this, it’s the only way to survive three years without having to sell your organs online so you can afford your weekly food shop.
 Work out how much you have to spend a week based on your student loan.
 It’s also a good idea to have a separate bank account to put your loan in when it drops.
 This way you won’t be tempted to tap that contactless card at the bar and spend all your rent money on prosecco (it can happen).